Wednesday, 15 July 2015

 While Waddell correctly points out in the book that the lives of working people in early modern England, were to a degree influenced by the economic changes taking place after the revolution.
 But he rejects the premise that their social being determined their consciousness.
 Again the book would have benefited from Marx’s analysis in The German Ideology: “The production of ideas, of conceptions, of consciousness, is at first directly interwoven with the material activity and the material intercourse of men, the language of real life.
 Conceiving, thinking, the mental intercourse of men, appear at this stage as the direct afflux from their material behaviour.
 The same applies to mental production as expressed in the language of the politics, laws, morality, religion, and metaphysics of a people.
 Men are the producers of their conceptions, ideas, etc. Real, active men, as they are conditioned by the definite development of their productive forces and of the intercourse corresponding to these, up to its furthest forms.
 Consciousness can never be anything else than conscious existence, and the existence of men in their actual life process.
 If in all ideology men and their circumstances appear upside down as in a camera obscura, this phenomenon arises just as much from their historical life process as the inversion of objects on the retina does from their physical life-process."

-Despite its shortcoming on methodology the book does have merit.
-It is to Waddell’s credit that in order to present his ideas he uses a wide range of sources, low priced pamphlets, Sermons, songs, broadsides.
+Despite its shortcoming on the methodology, the book does have merit.
+It is to Waddell’s credit that in order to present his ideas he uses a broad range of sources, low-priced pamphlets, Sermons, songs, broadsides.
 The books shows his extensive use of archival sources such as court records, guild and company records, and parish registers.

 The book is divided into three sections, each examine the concepts in the title, God, duty, and community.
 One problem encountered by Waddell is the paucity of records that enable us to have a good idea of how “ordinary” people viewed the religious developments and how they impacted on economic life.